-I have listed some of the best dumbbell exercises below, with a selection of my personal favourites, some classics and a few essential exercises you need to do especially if you do not own a barbell and rack
+I have listed some of the best dumbbell exercises below, with a selection of my personal favorites, some classics and a few essential exercises you need to do especially if you do not own a barbell and rack

-While most of your muscle mass will be built with barbell training, dumbbells will add some much needed variety to your training schedule and they will prove to be invaluable for many isolation exercises.
+While most of your muscle mass will be built with barbell training, dumbbells will add some much-needed variety to your training schedule, and they will prove to be invaluable for many isolation exercises.

 Benefits of Using Dumbbells

-Most of the new sets have been built with speed in mind and adjustable dumbbells are now nearly as quick to train with as their more expensive counterparts the fixed weight dumbbells you would see in your local gym.
+Most of the new sets are designed with speed in mind, and adjustable dumbbells are now nearly as quick to train with as their more expensive counterparts the fixed weight dumbbells you would see in your local gym.

-I own a set of the Ironmaster Quick-Lock dumbbells, heavy duty, versatile, and in my opinion, they are the best on the market and because of their compact size they feel pretty close to the natural feel we love from a fixed weight dumbbell, but they are expensive.
+I own a set of the Ironmaster Quick-Lock Dumbbells, heavy-duty, versatile, and in my opinion, they are the best on the market.
+Because of their compact size, they feel pretty close to the natural feel we love from a fixed weight dumbbell, but they are expensive.

-There are many other fantastic sets of adjustable dumbbells available, you can check out our detailed reviews by clicking on the pictures below.
+There are many other fantastic sets of adjustable dumbbells available.
+You can check out our detailed reviews by clicking on the pictures below.

 Dumbbells Allow For Unilateral Training

-Stabilizer muscles also come into play when using dumbbells, because of the unstable nature of dumbbells training, your stabilizer muscles are forced into action.. “your stabiliser muscles have to work hard to keep you steady while you perform the movement.
+Stabilizer muscles also come into play when using dumbbells, because of the unstable nature of dumbbells training, your stabilizer muscles are forced into action.” your stabilizer muscles have to work hard to keep you steady while you perform the movement.

 Dumbbell Bench Press

-Dumbbell presses activate the lower fibres of chest better than the barbell because your hands are free to move across your body.
+Dumbbell presses activate the lower fibers of chest better than the barbell because your hands are free to move across your body.
 And because of the need to coordinate two separate weights, this forces the stabilizer muscles to assist as well.